suryateja-challa/Web-Scrapper/README.md

-# Web-Scrapper
+# Web Scrapper
-Web scrapper using Python
+A basic project on web scrapping usig Python.